-- All staff in school are made aware of the definitions and indicators of abuse and neglect as identified by Working Together to Safeguard Children (2018) and Keeping Children Safe in Education 2020.
+- All staff in school are made aware of the definitions and indicators of abuse and neglect as identified by Working Together to Safeguard Children (2018) and Keeping Children Safe in Education 2021.
 This is outlined locally within the Kent Support Levels Guidance.

-- The Charles Dickens School recognise that when assessing whether a child may be suffering actual or potential harm there are four categories of abuse:
+- The Maplesden Noakes School recognises that when assessing whether a child may be suffering actual or potential harm there are four categories of abuse:

-- o Physical abuse
+- Physical abuse

 - Sexual abuse

 - o Emotional abuse

 - Neglect

 - For further information see Appendix 1.

 - All members of staff are expected to be aware of and follow this approach if they are concerned about a child: